This ‘riders’ brief’ contains all the crucial information you need for the day. Please read it carefully.

 40 MILE ROUTE:

 * No riders will be able to start before 08:00, we expect riders to be on the road by 09:00 at the latest.

 * Please ride carefully over the start line, no rush!

-* Remember you are on public roads, normal rules apply!
+* Remember you are on public roads, normal rules and the highway code applies.

-These stations will be brimming with energy food such as bananas, flap jack, energy drink, water, tea & coffee and sandwiches at the lunch stop on the 50 & 80 – all staffed by our friendly volunteers, please be nice to them!
+These stations will be brimming with energy food such as bananas, flapjack, energy drink, water, tea & coffee.
+There will be sandwiches at the 2nd feed station on the 50 & 80-mile routes – all staffed by our friendly volunteers, please be nice to them!

-All stations will be clearly marked on routes, take full advantage of them – staying fuelled on a big ride is absolutely crucial and will ensure you finish with a smile not a grimace.
-As well as the free flapjacks etc, there will be energy gels and bars available to purchase.
+All stations will be clearly marked on routes.
+Make use of them – staying fuelled on a big ride is absolutely crucial and will ensure you finish with a smile, not a grimace.

 40, 50 & 80 MILE: